ActualCassandra/Secure-Multi-Cloud-Environments-Hackathon/Day3.md

 11. Present back to your proctor

 ### Prerequisites
-You'll need to complete the labs from [Day 1](Day1.md), except for AWS SSO.
+You must have completed the labs from [Day 1](Day1.md), except for AWS SSO.

 ### Introduction
 Day three is around threat hunting and detection and response in MDC and Sentinel.
+Depending on Time, Sentinel may end up being optional.

 ### Learn more / lab resources